fygar256/general-assembler-axx/README.md

 mnemonic can be omitted from the second line by using a space.
 If it is omitted, the mnemonic of the previous line is adopted.

-If mnemonic is omitted, the mnemonic of the previous line is adopted. mnemonic must be specified except for spaces. operands may be omitted. error_patterns may be omitted. object_list may not be omitted.
+If mnemonic is omitted, the mnemonic of the previous line is adopted. mnemonic must be specified except for spaces. operands may be omitted. error_patterns may be omitted. binary_list may not be omitted.

 There are three types of pattern data:

 ```
-(1) mnemonic                               object_list
+(1) mnemonic                               binary_list
-(2) mnemonic   operands                    object_list
+(2) mnemonic   operands                    binary_list
-(3) mnemonic   operands   error_patterns   object_list
+(3) mnemonic   operands   error_patterns   binary_list
 ```
 ・Comment